marcopennekamp/lore/vm/poem.md

 - **Property name count** (uint8)
 - **Property names** (String*)

 The property names must be ordered lexicographically and may not contain duplicates.
 Meta shapes for constant types and values are defined ad-hoc, to avoid complex dependencies within poems.
 This MetaShape structure is placed in the constants table and used by instructions that build shape values.

-### Schemas

-A **Schema** describes a user-defined *trait* or *struct* with optional type parameters.

-TODO

 ### Type Parameters